- Mouse Lags or Freezes Overview

 Cortana can set reminders, recognize natural voice without the requirement for keyboard input, and answer questions using information from the Bing search engine, which may make it against some of the function of the mouse.

 It is said that Cortana is one of the reasons for your mouse occasional freezing or pausing or skipping, so you can try to turn it off to see if your Logitech and Razer USB or machine mouse can function as usual.
+And this is the tutorial about how to disable Cortana.

 Solution 9: Disable Audio Driver